 Graduating & Issuing a Diploma

 North Carolina does not have graduation requirements for homeschoolers.
 Like other private schools, homeschools may set their own graduation requirements.
-Public high schools in NC require a student to have a minimum of 20 or 21 credits to graduate (depending on their track).
-When your student has met your graduation requirements, you may issue a diploma to him.
-Some support groups organize graduation ceremonies, while some families prefer to plan their own service at their church or home.
-NCHE hosts a statewide graduation ceremony at the annual conference in May or June each year.
+Public high schools in NC require a student to have a minimum of 20 or 21 or as high as 24 or 26 credits to graduate (depending on their track).
+When your student has met your graduation requirements, you may issue a diploma.